emileber/axios-middleware/docs/api/HttpMiddlewareService.md

 ## `adapter(config)`

 The adapter function that replaces the default axios adapter.
-It calls the default implementation and passes the resulting promise to the middleware stack.
+It calls the default implementation and passes the resulting promise to the middleware stack's `onSync` method.